sbcrumb/Guardian/README.md

 | **Notify on Block** | Apprise alerts for blocked streams |
 | **Service URLs** | Notification service URLs (one per line, comma, or semicolon separated) |

+> [!NOTE]
-> **Note:** Each service has a specific URL format.
+> Each service has a specific URL format.
 View the [Apprise documentation](https://github.com/caronc/apprise/wiki) for service URL formats and configuration examples.

 ### Admin Tools